1-800-935-2620 Speak to a Tour Expert

 Cruising Begins in the Galápagos

-From Quito, fly to Baltra at Santa Cruz, 600 miles off the Ecuadorian coast and home to wildlife found nowhere else in the world – the starting point of your 6-night Galápagos cruise aboard Tauck's comfortable, expeditionary-style yacht, Isabela II, topped by an observation deck.
+From Guayaquil, fly to Baltra at Santa Cruz, 600 miles off the Ecuadorian coast and home to wildlife found nowhere else in the world – the starting point of your 6-night Galápagos cruise aboard Tauck's comfortable, expeditionary-style yacht, Isabela II, topped by an observation deck.
 After boarding the ship, an orientation briefing and lunch begin the afternoon.
 Then head out for a wet landing on "Las Bachas Beach" (named for the US military barges, referred to as "bachas," that were beached and abandoned there after WWII) – an important nesting area for the green sea turtle.
 On a guided hike around a saltwater lagoon today, look for flamingos, pintail ducks, sandpipers and stilts and if you so wish, you may enjoy your first swim and/or snorkel in the sapphire blue waters of the Galápagos.
 Back aboard the ship, relax with a welcome cocktail, be briefed on tomorrow's activities and enjoy dinner aboard ship.

 Meals: Breakfast Lunch Dinner